wineasio/wineasio-old-docs/README.md

-#### The Project
+#### The Project (Updated)
-A small bit of prognostication here... the project was started Apr.
-18, 2018 and is still underway (as of May 8th).
-It doesn't entirely work yet but it will, and when it does the source and docs will be here in all their glory.
-Have a little faith and refer to the **Status Report** on the [Projects](https://github.com/wineasio/wineasio/projects) page.

-#### Update
-The driver is outputting clean audio with JACK1 and JACK2.
-The worst is over.
+The project was started Apr.
+18, 2018.
+It is now May 21st.
+Almost all of the code is written.
+What remains is support-kind of stuff--the hard stuff having been completed.
+The driver now works with JACK and JACK2.
+When the code is ready for beta release, it will be available on GitHub along with docs.
+Check the **Status Report** on the [Projects](https://github.com/wineasio/wineasio/projects) page.
+Thanks for your interest!

 ---